Tienstra/BayesianRegularization/README.md

 ### Remarks

 - The paper can be found in the Thesis directory.
-- The Notebook displaying the results discussed in section 6 of the thesis can be found in the Notebooks directory.
+- The Notebook displaying the results discussed in Chapter 6 of the thesis can be found in the Notebooks directory.
 - The Python code used in the simulation study can be found in the Code directory.